 Optimize HR Performance with EVA, the Most Complete HRM Software in Indonesia

 Standardize the Steps and Time

-The most efficient way to determine your production steps is to map the process in the order in which they occur and then incorporate the average time needed to complete the work.
-Remember that all stages do not occur sequentially and many may occur at the same time.
+The most efficient way to determine your production steps is to map the process in order.
+In which they occur and then incorporate the average time needed to complete the work.
+Remember that all states do not occur sequentially and many may occur at the same time.

 After completing the process mapping, you will understand how long it will take to complete the entire process.
 For repetitive or similar work, it is best to standardize the work and time involved.